parameterized/tfjs-image-synthesis/README.md

-# TFJS Image Synthesis
+# TFJS Experiments

 Image synthesis experiments running in browser with [TensorFlow.js](https://www.tensorflow.org/js)

 ## Running
-The lastest version will be hosted on Github [here](https://parameterized.github.io/tfjs-image-synthesis).
+The lastest version will be hosted on Github [here](https://parameterized.github.io/tfjs-experiments).

 If you want to modify the code, install the dependencies (`npm install`) then `npm run dev-server` to start the webpack development server.